davis-b/syspect/README.md

 ### Which architectures / operating systems does _syspect_ support? ###

 Currently, _syspect_ only supports x86_64 Linux.
 Support for other CPU architectures is a possibility for future updates.
-Support for other operating systems is not possible without a massive rewrite, due to our reliance on _ptrace_.
+Support for other operating systems is possible if they implement _ptrace_.

 ### Are there any other requirements? ###